MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/sharepoint/sharepoint-scenarios-choice-to-lookup.md

 ---
 # How to use drop down list with choices from lookup column in a SharePoint list?

-In this scenario article, you'll learn how to use a drop down list with choices from a lookup column in a SharePoint list.
+In this scenario article, you'll learn how to use a drop-down list with choices from a lookup column in a SharePoint list.

 ## Prerequisites